liriliri/licia/module.md

 Element class manipulations.

+### add

-### add: Add the specified class(es) to each element in the set of matched elements.
+Add the specified class(es) to each element in the set of matched elements.

 |Name   |Type                |Desc                  |
 |-------|--------------------|----------------------|
 |element|string array element|Elements to manipulate|
 |names  |string array        |Classes to add        |

+### has

-### has: Determine whether any of the matched elements are assigned the given class.
+Determine whether any of the matched elements are assigned the given class.

 |Name   |Type                |Desc                                 |
 |-------|--------------------|-------------------------------------|